Mutual of Omaha Life Insurance Review 2026

 Pay your first premium

-Coverage begins once your payment processes.
-Set up autopay through your bank or Mutual of Omaha's portal to avoid missed payments and potential lapses.
+Coverage begins once your payment is processed.
+Set up autopay through your bank or Mutual of Omaha’s portal to avoid missed payments and possible lapses.

 Mutual of Omaha Life Claims Process

-Beneficiaries file claims by contacting Mutual of Omaha to report the death and request claim forms.
+Beneficiaries start the claims process by contacting Mutual of Omaha to report the death and request the necessary forms.
 The company requires a certified death certificate, the policy number and completed claim paperwork.

-Mutual of Omaha Life Insurance Reviews: Bottom Line
+Mutual of Omaha vs. Other Life Insurance Companies

 Our Mutual of Omaha life insurance review shows that the company works well for buyers who need guaranteed-issue whole life coverage without medical exams.
 It also suits families looking for children life insurance coverage.
 The insurer also offers term, universal and indexed universal policies.